Updated: Nov 21

 4. E-commerce Adoption

 Online retailing will continue to be a preferred buying channel - nearly 15-20% furniture today is bought online and it is an increasing trend.
 By utilizing the internet and social media, millennials tend to be skilled comparison shoppers and will spend a couple of weeks researching products before making a purchase.
-This means furniture manufacturers will need to tailor their products to these online platforms and include details - and options - for their younger prospective customers.
+This means office furniture manufacturers will need to tailor their products to these online platforms and include details - and options - for their younger prospective customers.

-But there is also some good news - that the expected revenue is on the rebound in 2022 due to increased consumer spending with returned employment and boosted demand for industry operators.
+But there is also some good news - the expected revenue is on the rebound in 2022 due to increased consumer spending with returned employment and boosted demand for industry operators.
 Furniture and home furnishings consumption growth through the first five months of 2022 increased 31% from the same period the previous year.

 Solutions for Furniture Manufacturers